ezhb/rsschool-cv/cv.md

 I am an easy learner, diligent and stress-resistant.
 I lead an active and healthy lifestyle, no bad habits.

-You can see some sample code on my [my github](https://github.com/ezhb)
+You can see some sample code on [my github](https://github.com/ezhb)

 ## My skills